apachols/rabble/docs/NOTES.md

 - Show score during play (on the board)

+- Compact the header so the board is at the top

 - Can check word in dictionary (without modal?)

 - Fix Tile text CSS at medium sizes (too small)

 - Blank choose responds to character key press

-- Log in to existing game via your nickname (NEEDS SERVER AUTH STATE)
+- Rejoin existing game without local storage (need a DB)

 * Tests for Rabble game file